Sebastian Stolze

-Sebastian Stolze (born 29 January 1995) is a German professional footballer who plays as a striker for Hannover 96.
+Sebastian Stolze (born 29 January 1995) is a German professional footballer who plays as a striker for Jahn Regensburg.

 Club career

 During the 2017–18 season, he was loaned out from VfL Wolfsburg.
-After his loan ended, he signed a three-year-contract with Regensburg.
+After his loan ended, he signed a three-year contract with Regensburg.

 Stolze joined Hannover 96 ahead of the 2021–22 season.

+He returned to Regensburg in summer 2025 after the relegation of Sandhausen.

 International career

 Stolze was a member of the Germany under-20 team.
 Previously he also played for the under-19 team, where he was part of the winning squad at the 2014 European Championships.